Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

 These technology giants have rolled out a wide variety of inclusive accessibility projects in recent years.
 “We believe there are no limits to what people can achieve when technology reflects the diversity of everyone who uses it,” a Microsoft spokesperson told The Splash.

 Facebook’s automated AI-driven alt text descriptions of pictures help people with vision difficulties.
-Google has a range of accessibility products and features, including Live Caption, which transcribes video and phone calls in real-time, and Live Relay which helps people who are deaf to make phone calls.
-Last year, Microsoft’s Xbox Adaptive Controller, a customizable device that was designed to empower gamers with limited mobility, was made available worldwide.
+Similarly, Google has a range of accessibility products and features, including Live Caption.
+This function transcribes video and phone calls in real-time.
+In addition to this, Live Relay helps people who are deaf to make phone calls.
+In 2019, Microsoft’s Xbox Adaptive Controller became available worldwide.
+Designed to empower gamers with limited mobility, the device is customizable.
 Microsoft’s Seeing AI is an app that narrates the world for people who are blind or have low vision.

-Despite innovative initiatives like these opening up new channels and opportunities for people with disabilities, vast amounts of websites and apps fail to meet accessibility requirements.
-And so the fight for inclusive design is heating up.
+Vast amounts of websites and apps fail to meet accessibility requirements.
+This is despite innovative initiatives like these opening up new channels and opportunities for people with disabilities.
+As a result, the fight for inclusive design is heating up.

 “Designing with broad inclusion in mind supports product innovation and increases market reach”